MrMikki-boop/FizzBuzz/README.md

 # FizzBuzz
-Creating FizzBuzz with JUnit 5 tests
+The FizzBuzz task with JUnit5 tests